rails/tailwindcss-rails/README.md

 ### Using with PostCSS

-If you want to use PostCSS as a preprocessor, create a custom `config/postcss.config.js` and it will be loaded automatically.
+If you want to use PostCSS as a preprocessor, create a custom `config/postcss.config.js` and that file will be loaded by tailwind automatically.

 For example, to enable nesting: